Configure Exchange Server public folders for a hybrid deployment

-The public folders in this configuration cannot be accessed using Outlook Web App (Exchange 2013) or Outlook on the web (Exchange 2016 and Exchange 2019).
+The public folders in this configuration cannot be accessed using Outlook on the web (formerly known as Outlook Web App).

 Implementing public folder coexistence for a hybrid deployment of Exchange with Office 365 may require you to fix conflicts during the import procedure.
 Conflicts can happen due to non-routable email addresses assigned to mail enabled public folders, conflicts with other users and groups in Office 365, and other attributes.